epicentre-msf/outbreak-tools-demo/README.md

     Options* \> *Import data*).
 Look at the importation report and browse the data in the new linelist.

-## Exercise 3: Adding new analyses
+## Exercise 3: Adding new Analysis

 We’ve decided to add some analyses on the type of discharge (variable `outcome`) to the linelist.